 - Loose PJ pants for night: So, I am totally a yoga pants kind of girl.
 I live in them.
 But in postpartum, you’re actually going to want to bring some loose pj’s or sweat pants for sleeping to accommodate your postpartum pad situation.
 Ones with a wide waist band are perfect

-- Robe/Nursing-friendly PJ shirt: something loose, something with easy access to the boob.
-Love this nursing friendly PJ set
+- Robe/Nursing-friendly PJ shirt: Something loose with easy access to the boob.
+I love this nursing friendly PJ set

-- Night nursing bras or camis: this will be a personal preference, but having some light support will keep you more comfortable when your milk comes in, even if you don’t typically sleep in a bra.
-Kindred Bravely’s is the BEST
+- Night nursing bras or camis: This will be a personal preference, but having some light support will keep you more comfortable when your milk comes in, even if you don’t typically sleep in a bra.
+Kindred Bravely’s are my favorite!

-- Maternity leggings and nursing tanks for day: I personally felt more comfortable putting on more of “daytime” clothes, but you can also totally just hang out in PJs the whole time
+- Maternity leggings and nursing tanks for day: I personally felt more comfortable putting on more “daytime” clothes, but you can totally hang out in PJs the whole time

-- Socks: My feet get freezing, extra fuzzy, grippy ones are a great choice
+- Socks: My feet get freezing!
+Extra fuzzy, grippy socks are a great choice

 - Your own pillow: Hospital pillows suck.
 Bring yours from home and thank me later

-- Breastfeeding pillow: Something like the Boppy or My Brest Friend pillow.
+- Breastfeeding pillow: Something like the Boppy or My Brest Friend.
 These make nursing a lot easier, and learning with one from the start can make a WORLD of a difference

 - Breast pump: You probably won’t need to pump during your hospital stay, but it’s a good idea to bring it because the lactation consultant on staff can teach you how to use it if you ask!